DefectDojo/django-DefectDojo/docs/content/en/integrations/parsers.md

 #### Cobalt.io API Import

-Import findings from the Cobalt.io API - no file required.

-Follow these steps to setup API importing:

-1. Configure the Cobalt.io Authentication details by navigating to Configuration / Tool Configuration, selecting the Tool Type to "Cobalt.io", and Authentication Type "API Key".
-Paste your Cobalt.io API key in the "API Key" field and the desired org token in the "Extras" field.
+In Tool Configuration, select Tool Type to "Cobalt.io API" and Authentication Type "API Key".
+Paste your Cobalt.io API token in the "API Key" field and the desired org token in the "Extras" field.

-2. In the Product settings select "Add API Scan Configuration" and select the previously added Cobalt.io Tool Configuration.
-Provide the ID of the asset from which to import findings in the field *Service key 1*.
+In "Add API Scan Configuration" provide the ID of the asset from which to import findings in the field *Service key 1*.
 The ID can be found at the end of the URL when viewing the asset in your browser.
-3. After this is done, you can import the findings by selecting "Cobalt.io API Import" as the scan type.

 If you have more than one asset configured, you must also select which Cobalt.io API Scan Configuratio to use.

 #### SonarQube API Import

-SonarQube API will be accessed to gather the report.
-No report file is required.

-Follow these steps to setup the SonarQube API import:
+In Tool Configuration, select Tool Type to "SonarQube API" and Authentication Type "API Key".

-1. Configure the Sonarqube authentication details by navigating to Configuration / Tool Configuration.
-Note the url must be in the format of `https://<sonarqube_host>/api`.
-Select the tool type to be SonarQube.
+Note the url must be in the format of `https://<sonarqube_host>/api` Paste your SonarQube API token in the "API Key" field.
 By default the tool will import vulnerabilities issues and security hotspots only, but additional filters can be setup using the Extras field separated by commas (e.g. BUG,VULNERABILITY,CODE_SMELL).
 When using SonarCloud, you must also specify the Organization ID in the Extras field as follows `OrgID=sonarcloud-organzation-ID`.
 If also specifying issue type filters, please seperate the items in the Extras field by a vertical bar as follows `BUG,VULNERABILITY,CODE_SMEL|OrgID=sonarcloud-organzation-ID`

-2. In the Product settings add an API Scan Configuration. *Service key 1* must be the SonarQube project key, which can be found by navigating to a specific project and selecting the value from the url `https://<sonarqube_host>/dashboard?id=key`.
+In "Add API Scan Configuration"
+-   *Service key 1* must
+    be the SonarQube project key, which can be found by navigating to a specific project and selecting the value from the url
+    `https://<sonarqube_host>/dashboard?id=key`.